Our concern and focus are on gas fireplace maintenance.

 Here, routine maintenance and repairs of a gas fireplace are performed.
 So, how do you go about this task?

-Keeping a Maintenance Schedule
+Keeping an Annual Maintenance Schedule

 One of the first things you’ll need to clarify is the maintenance frequency necessary to keep a gas fireplace functional.
 Ideally, a gas fireplace service will depend on how often it’s used.